 Under the federal Military Spouses Residency Relief Act (P.L.
 111-97), a military service member's nonmilitary spouse/civil union partner is allowed to keep a tax domicile while moving from state to state, as long as he or she moves into a state to be with a spouse/civil union partner who is in the state on military orders.

 If you were a resident of another state, meaning your domicile was outside New Jersey, when you married (entered into a civil union), you are not considered a resident of New Jersey if:

 If you meet these requirements, you are not subject to New Jersey Income Tax on earned income from services performed in New Jersey.
 However, you are subject to tax on all other types of income from New Jersey sources, such as gain from sale of property located in New Jersey.

-Nonmilitary spouses/civil union partners whose wages are exempt from New Jersey Income Tax may claim an exemption from New Jersey Income Tax withholding by filing Form NJ-165, Employee’s Certificate of Nonresidence in New Jersey (46KB), with their employer.
-He or she must notify the employer if conditions for the withholding exemption no longer apply.
+To claim an exemption from New Jersey Income Tax withholding, file Form NJ-165, Employee’s Certificate of Nonresidence in New Jersey 46 KB, with your employer.
+This will stop your employer from withholding New Jersey Income Tax.
+However, you must notify your employer if conditions for the withholding exemption no longer apply.

 If New Jersey Income Tax was withheld in error from your wages or you made estimated tax payments in error, you must file a New Jersey nonresident return (Form NJ-1040NR) to get a refund.
 The income section of the New Jersey nonresident return has two columns: Column A, income from everywhere, and Column B, income from New Jersey sources.
 If you (and your military spouse/civil union partner if filing a joint return) had no income from New Jersey sources other than your own New Jersey wages, complete your nonresident return as follows: